Fellowship details

 Admission and application requirements

-- A medical degree from a World Health Organization recognized University
+- Have a medical degree from a World Health Organization-recognized university

-- An educational license from the Manitoba College of Physicians and Surgeons
+- Be eligible for an educational license from the Manitoba College of Physicians and Surgeons

-- Good communication skills, including command of the English Language
+- Have good communication skills, including proficiency in English

-Interviews will be offered to select applicants pending the evaluation of the above application materials.
+Selection process: Panel interviews conducted by faculty members (retina fellowship-trained) will be offered to select applicants based on the evaluation of application materials.

 Explore the University of Manitoba